-As such, the electronic parts sourcing experts at Sourcengine compiled updates and sales information for IoT sensor manufacturers across the globe in keeping with our goal to add value in the procurement marketplace.
+With that in mind, the electronic component sourcing experts at Sourcengine compiled updates and sales information for IoT sensor manufacturers across the globe.
+By doing so we are in keeping with our goal of adding value to the procurement marketplace.

-Let’s look at the segment’s leading providers and offer some analysis to help with your electronic component and IoT accessory purchasing decisions – for 2021 and beyond!
+Let’s look at the segment’s leading providers and offer some analysis to help with your electronic component and IoT accessory purchasing decisions for the upcoming year of 2023 and beyond!

 Microchip Technology, Inc.

 As a partner of Amazon Web Services (AWS) and Microsoft Azure, Microchip Technology’s embedded IoT devices can be managed by smart home appliances by Amazon, such as Alexa.
 Microchip offers online courses to help users get started in scaling IoT within their homes, projects, or software applications.

 These products are usually in collaboration with Microchip’s IoT hardware, such as AVR-IoT Cellular Mini development board.
 This 5G-based platform is to help develop IoT solutions with their AVR128DB48 AVR microcontroller and other components.